nytimes/covid-19-data/README.md

 On May 25, North Dakota annoucned that due to a laboratory equipment malfunction they were removing 82 positive results from their total case count, pending a retest of the samples.

+* Connecticut

+On May 27, Connecticut [announced](https://portal.ct.gov/Office-of-the-Governor/News/Press-Releases/2020/05-2020/Governor-Lamont-Coronavirus-Update-May-27) announced that they were removing 356 positive cases, which were determined to be duplicates, from their total case count.

 #### Probable Cases and Deaths

 * Colorado